Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 On a first stage after doing the brainstorm thought that would like to do a video to narrate and history based on my son's development, and what he has reached.
 Also try to transmit the idea to don't let anyone put boundaries to kids, as we all are in certain way different from each other, and these particularities most be seen as and different way to approach the reality, and  as power they have, that in certain way makes them stronger.
 I see my son proudly as a warrior or superhero that every day has taught me the truly important value of things in life and to never give up and to fight to be a better person.

 As my plan was to do a narration with different aspects, my first approach was to think on a video, as is the most common used tool nowadays to describe what going on in our daily lives.
 For example: instagram, facebook and YouTube.
-And for been able to create a narrative my fist taught was the video as was the nearest, but after the selection of the items would like to include in the project, I thought that as well a tool as a webpage can also work for that purpose.
-Also adding that at the moment im studying the course of web development and believed was more pertinent to try to express my idea of the narrative of my son through that media.
+And for been able to create a narrative my fist taught was the video as was the nearest.
+After the selection of the items that I would like to include in the project, I thought that  a tool as a webpage can also work for that purpose.
+Also adding value that at the moment im studying the course for web development and believed was more pertinent to try to express my idea of the narrative of my son through that media.

 After the brainstorm I took 7 main ideas that could implement in my project as are some particularities with the kids with ASD( Autism spectrum disorder), related with the perception of the environment as:
 -sensitivity to the sound.